Gintstir/urban-octo-telegram/README.md

 ## **Credits**

 Thanks to UPennLPS Coding Bootcamp.
-Thanks to the original creator [Xandromus](https://github.com/Xandromus) of ths [repository](https://github.com/coding-boot-camp/urban-octo-telegram)  used in this assignement.
+Thanks to the original creator of the [repository](https://github.com/coding-boot-camp/urban-octo-telegram)  used in this assignment: [Xandromus](https://github.com/Xandromus).
 Thank you to the bootcamp instructors and TA's for all their help along the way ❤.